|In 2003 in Berryville, Va., Richard Clem holds his rare relic-hunting find: half of a Virginia -style|

 Our next outing was on a section of rocky ground scattered with shade trees overlooking Buck Marsh.
 Digging English copper coins, broken dishes bearing a “London” trademark, brass shoe buckles and rusted knives and forks indicated this high ground was once an old Virginia homestead dating to the 18th century.

-Through summer months, we continued combing the same area and collecting Civil War relics --including a sword handle, two U.S.belt buckles, two U.S. cartridge box plates, various Union and Confederate buttons and bullets along with artifacts of the Colonial period.
+Through summer months, we continued combing the same area and collecting Civil War relics --including a sword handle, two U.S.belt buckles, two U.S. cartridge box plates, various Union and Confederate buttons and bullets as well as artifacts of the Colonial period.
 We never knew what century we were digging in until the buried object was removed from the Old Dominion soil.

-With “positive targets” getting less and less and knowing “all good things must come to an end,”we started branching out from the once-productive area.
-After an hour or so hunting in the surrounding orchard, my bullet pouch remained empty when words of wisdom from a veteran relic hunter I met years ago on the battlefield of Antietam came to mind: “Boy, you’ll never get’em all."
+With “positive targets” getting less and less and knowing “all good things must come to an end,” we started branching out from the once-productive area.
+After an hour or so hunting in the surrounding orchard, my bullet pouch remained empty.
+Then words of wisdom from a veteran relic hunter I met years ago on the battlefield of Antietam came to mind: “Boy, you’ll never get’em all."
 With this statement still fresh, I mentioned to Don, “Let’s go back over to the old spot -- the best might still be there.”
 It was!

 |In the same general area Richard Clem|